The Long View:

 Dr Melanie Rose (West Dean College of Arts and Conservation and University of Leeds) and Laura Eldret (More Than Ponies and UWE Bristol)

-This conference has been initiated by artist Dr Melanie Rose, Postdoctoral Fellow at the University of Leeds Arts and Humanities Institute (LAHRI).
-It is a joint endeavour with artist Laura Eldret who is currently undertaking a PhD at UWE Bristol.
-The conference is supported with funding from Leverhulme Trust, presented in partnership with New Forest National Park Authority and More Than Ponies.
-And with thanks to all contributors and their supporting institutions.
+This conference was initiated by artist Dr Melanie Rose, Postdoctoral Fellow 2023-24 at the University of Leeds Arts and Humanities Institute (LAHRI).
+It is a joint endeavour with artist Laura Eldret who is currently undertaking a PhD at UWE Bristol exploring commoing, ecology and social practice.

 Getting here: